johnfelipe/CoGate/README.md

 - Run the index.html and make sure that you are connected to internet.
 - Now you are good to go!

+## Test the mask detection
+If you want to test our mask detection then [Click Here](https://piysocial-india.github.io/CoGate/) to test it.
 ### Contributors:
 Saswat Samal | Sanket Sanjeeb Pattanaik
 ------------ | -------------